WRME-LD: LMA with Cumulus Media

 On January 3, 2014, Merlin Media announced a local marketing agreement with Cumulus Media that would have Cumulus take over operations of Merlin-owned 101.1 WIQI and 97.9 WLUP-FM.
 The deal also created an expansion of Cumulus' Chicago operations.
 The company already owns and operates talk station WLS (890 AM) and classic hits station WLS-FM (94.7).

 In announcing the deal, Cumulus indicated that it would move the alternative rock format from WKQX-LP to WIQI.
 The move took place on January 10, 2014, with both 87.7 and 101.1 simulcasting for approximately 30–45 days.
 Once the simulcast ended, alt-rock remained on 101.1 which re-adopted the WKQX call sign on January 16, 2014.
 Cumulus' long-term plans for WKQX-LP were initially unclear.
+The last song played before 87.7 broke from the simulcast was "Intergalactic" by the Beastie Boys.